Jackie Witte, the tall, dark-eyed blonde that not many knew as Paul Newman’s first wife…

 During that time, New York was just a short distance away.
 With her acting career put on hold, Jackie Witte would travel to the city by train, looking for work as a model.
 In which she did eventually become a full-time model.

 However, she became pregnant with her second child just when her husband decided to drop out of Yale University, where he was studying for a master’s degree in theatre.

-Things turned sour with their marriage when her husband finally landed a leading role for the movie Picnic, alongside Joanne Woodward.
+Things turned sour with their marriage when her husband finally landed a leading role for the movie Picnic, alongside actress and model, Joanne Woodward.
 Her two-year-old son Scott was constantly throwing temper tantrums and she had to take care of two small children all by herself.

 Meanwhile, her husband was away for days and nights in Manhattan schmoozing, partying, looking for work, and acting.
 It was only understandable that she started to grow resentful towards him.
 Along with this, Newman was attracted to the young 22-year-old Southern beauty co-star.

 Constantly stressed and busy raising three children, it didn’t take long for Jackie Witte to lose interest in acting.
 Which caused a major rift in their marriage as acting was everything to Newman.

 A friend remembers noticing their relationship moving in different ways.
 “Her nature is shy and retiring, while Paul’s is gregarious.
 He likes late gatherings of writers and actors, as did Joanne.
 Paul and Joanne were two highly attractive people with a deep mutual interest and an obvious feeling of companionship.
 But you seldom saw Jackie.”

 Paul was more and more absent from her life which led Jackie Witte to become suspicious, and for good reason.
 Her husband was spending most of his time in the company of another woman, Joanne Woodward.
 Nonetheless, they stayed married and seemed happy, at least on the surface.

 Jackie Witte & Paul Newman – End of Their Marriage